voncloft/Voncloft-OS/README.md

 **Update:**
 - Cinnamon has been put on hold as of 4/5 - due to systemd dependencies, which I am doubting whether or not to use
 - work on all universal user passes on vpn
-- need to fix lsdm pamd.d file
+- need to fix lxdm pamd.d file

 **Needs Testing:**
 - qtcreator
 - postfix
 - mythtv
-- python - might have errors will fix as a need be basis
+- python - might have errors will fix as a need be basis (again your own risk - I can be lazy)
-- perl - might have errors will fix as a need be basis
+- perl - might have errors will fix as a need be basis (again your own risk - I can be lazy)
 - chessx - needs testing and its dependencies
 - scid_vs_pc - needs testing